Klimaatlas/KAPy/README.md

 python ./Setup.py
 ```

 And so you're ready to go.
+For tutorials and learning how to use KAPy, we recommend looking in the tutorials folder.

 ## Usage